 This pancake is so good.
 In fact, it is more like a custard than cake and a wonderful breakfast delight.
-It puffs up nicely in the oven and then as you let it set, it absorbs all of the butter, sugar and cinnamon that is on the bottom layer.
-You can sprinkle cinnamon and sugar on top, or even a drizzle of honey or syrup, but I find this wonderfully sweet (although not overpowering) as it is and really does not need it.
+It puffs up nicely in the oven and then as you let it set, it absorbs all of the butter, sugar, and cinnamon that is on the bottom layer.
+You can sprinkle cinnamon and sugar on top, or even a drizzle of honey or syrup but, I find this wonderfully sweet (although not overpowering) as it is and really does not need it.

-I highly recommend that you prepare and measure all ingredients and place into small bowls so you can just grab the bowl and dump as you go.
+I highly recommend that you prepare and measure all ingredients and place them into small bowls so you can just grab the bowl and dump as you go.
 This saves on confusion and ensures that you have all ingredients necessary.

-Peel, core, and quarter the apples, then cut them in half again to make 8 thick slices per apple.
+Peel, core, and quarter the apples.
+Then cut them in half again to make 8 thick slices per apple.
 Then cut each of the slices in halves or thirds.
 You should have about 3 cups of chopped apples.
-Place these in a small bowl and set aside.
+Place these in a small bowl and set them aside.

 In another small bowl, mix 3 tablespoons of sugar with the cinnamon and ginger and set aside.
 Measure out your brown sugar and set aside to grab by placing it into a small bowl and loosen it up so it is easier to sprinkle.

 Cut the butter into chunks and place them in a deep cast iron skillet or 8x8-inch baking dish.
 Put the skillet or baking dish in the oven for 3-4 minutes, or until the butter is melted.

 Carefully arrange the apples on top of the brown sugar and sprinkle the cinnamon sugar mixture over the apples.
 Put the pan back in the oven to caramelize the apples and sugar.
 This should take 7-9 minutes while you prepare the cake/custard mixture.

 Whisk the flour with the remaining tablespoon of sugar, salt, and nutmeg.
 Gradually add the milk, whisking constantly with a large wire whisk to beat out any lumps.

 The pancake will puff up dramatically but fall after a few minutes after you take it out of the oven so do not be alarmed if you see it fall, it's supposed to happen.
 Allow to cool on a wire rack for 7-10 minutes before cutting.

-You can cut this "pie style". into 8 servings.
+You can cut this "pie style" into 8 servings.
 If you want, serve with powdered sugar or more cinnamon sugar.